-A growing body of scientific evidence proves getting outside (i.e. being an “outsider”) is good for our health and well-being.
+A growing body of scientific evidence proves getting outside and spending some time in nature (i.e. being an “outsider”) is good for our health and well-being.
 Exploring and appreciating nature – in our own backyards, community parks and school yards – reduces stress, improves memory, boosts heart health, and offers a host of other benefits for our minds and bodies.

 “Having a living landscape of grass, trees, shrubs and flowering plants is good.
 Using this outdoor space to reap the health benefits it offers is even better,” said Kris Kiser, president and CEO of the Outdoor Power Equipment Institute (OPEI), whose Foundation created TurfMutt an environmental education and stewardship program that teaches the value and benefits of the outdoors.
 “Getting outside, even for just 10 minutes, can do much to boost your mood, productivity, and quality of life.”